Home Theater projectors and screens over the past 20 years have had quite a metamorphosis.

 “TV’s are the best way to have a home theater”

 TV’s have gotten bigger, brighter, thinner, and after initial high price, cheap sets are selling for a couple hundred, 65” TV’s (US average purchased size in 2019 was 50”) for less than a grand, and they have features like 4K, High Dynamic Range, Dolby Vision, smart features and a lot of bells and whistles, some features are genuinely needed and some are simply silly marketing.

 However, with large LED/LCD/OLED HDTV’s there are a few drawbacks.

-One of which is that no matter what the screen type (with a possible exception by Samsung and a special IPS non-reflective surface) is highly reflective.
+One of which is that no matter what the screen type (with a possible exception by Samsung and Sony and a special IPS non-reflective surface) is highly reflective.
 This is OK in a dark room, but in a regularly lit room, especially with windows, reflection is a major nuisance, requiring specialty mounts that tilt and move, or you always watch TV with the blinds closed because of the reflections.

 Also as you increase in size on a TV, the more expensive and heavier the TV becomes and some technologies (OLED) are limited in maximum size.
 An 86” LG thin TV is about $3000 and weighs 100 pounds and you better have that in studs on all your mount points, or you end up with it on a table with tie down straps to prevent injury if it falls